-Secure multiparty computation (MPC) is becoming an increasingly popular technology for performing various privacy preserving tasks.
-It allows mutually distrustful parties to securely compute any function on their respective inputs without revealing anything besides the output, even if some of the parties are acting maliciously.
-While feasibility results were discovered already in the late 80's [GMW87, BGW88, CCD88], there has been significant efforts in obtaining constructions that are better in some aspect.
-Some works focus on improving the communication complexity or reducing the round complexity.
-Other works tackle questions that are more security-related in nature, like whether security remains intact under concurrent executions or when some components of the protocol are reused across sessions.
-Getting an MPC that is optimal in all of these aspects is the holy grail of this field.
+In this work, we study secure multiparty computation (MPC), a fundamental primitive in cryptography which allows mutually distrusting parties to securely compute any function on their respective inputs without revealing anything besides the output, even if some of the parties are acting maliciously.
+While feasibility results were discovered already in the late 80s [GMW87, BGW88, CCD88], there has been significant effort in obtaining constructions that are better in some aspect.
+One important criterion, which has received much study in the past decade, is round complexity.
+Other interesting criteria include achieving security under concurrent executions, and achieving reusability of some messages of the protocol across sessions.

-A recent work by Benhamouda and Lin [BL20] identified a dream version of MPC, termed Multiparty reusable Non-Interactive Secure Computation (MrNISC), that combines at the same time several aspects of secure computation.
+A recent work by Benhamouda and Lin [BL20] identified a strong version of MPC, termed Multiparty reusable Non-Interactive Secure Computation (MrNISC), that combines at the same time several aspects of secure computation.
 Specifically, an MrNISC is a round-optimal MPC that satisfies the standard notion of simulation security and further satisfies natural and desirable properties, like succinctness, concurrency, adaptivity, and reusability.
-Each and one of these properties is by itself a fundamental aspects of secure computation that has received significant attention over the years.
-MrNISC capture all of these features at the same time by requiring the following general structure:
+Each one of these criteria is by itself a fundamental aspect of secure computation that has received significant attention over the years.
+MrNISC captures all of these features at the same time by requiring the following general structure:

-1. Round 1: each party publishes an encoding of their private inputs $x_i$ on a public bulletin board, once and for all.
-This is done independently of the function going to be computed, independently of other parties, and even independently of the total number of parties.
+1. Round 1: each party broadcasts an encoding of their private input x_i .
+This is done independently of the function going to be computed, and independently of the total number of parties.

-Parties can join the system at any time by posting their first round message.
+Parties can join the system at any time by broadcasting their first round message.

-2. Round 2: any subset I of parties can jointly compute a function f on their inputs $x_I = \{x_i\}{i \in I}$ by just sending (each) a single public message to a stateless evaluator, conveying $f(x_I)$ and nothing else.
+2. Round 2: any subset I of parties can jointly compute a function f on their inputs $x_I = \{x_i\}{i \in I}$ by broadcasting (each) a single public message.
+Any party who sees both rounds (even an outside observer) can learn $f(x_I)$ and nothing else.